stevewhitmore/notes/javascript/rxjs-must-knows.md

 # RxJS Must Knows

 There are hundreds of RxJS functions and operators.
-These are the most commonly used ones and thus the most beneficial to master.
+These are 20 of the most commonly used ones and thus the most beneficial to master.

 ## Creational Operators